 Depression in America

 Depression is the most common mental health concern in the United States, affecting more than 21 million Americans each year.
-Young adults ages 18-25 experience the highest rates of depression, and communities of color are disproportionately affected due to racial disparities across the mental health system.
+Young adults ages 15-25 experience the highest rates, and women are twice as likely as men to be diagnosed with depression.
+Communities of color are disproportionately affected due to racial disparities across systems of care.

 Our Youth Mental Health Crisis